Wanderlust-29/Projet3WA/README.md

 DB_CHARSET="utf8"
 DB_HOST="localhost"
 ```
 In this file, you can set the necessary information for connecting to your database.
-Make sure to replace the values of DB_USER, DB_PASSWORD, and DB_NAME with your own login information.
+Make sure to replace the values of `DB_USER`, `DB_PASSWORD`, and `DB_NAME` with your own login information.

 Open the .env file and configure the values according to your needs, especially for connecting to the database.